Hot Spot (2024 film)

-Hot Spot is a 2024 Indian Tamil-language anthology film directed by Vignesh Karthick and starring Kalaiyarasan, Sofia, Sandy Master, Ammu Abhirami, Janani, Gouri G. Kishan, Subash and Adithya Bhaskar.
+Hot Spot is a 2024 Indian Tamil-language anthology film directed by Vignesh Karthick and starring Kalaiyarasan, Sofia, Sandy, Ammu Abhirami, Janani, Gouri G. Kishan, Subash and Adithya Bhaskar.
 The film was released on 29 March 2024 to positive reviews from critics but performed poorly at the box office.

 Plot

 The story revolves around four characters struggling to win their love.